Healthy Homes Assessment Maoribank

 What We Do

-As building inspectors we take on all elements involved in professional house examinations.
-We’re there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all components of professional house Inspections.
+We’re there to make sure you make the best decision when buying your next home.

-We specialise in a variety of solutions to make sure you are completely informed about the condition of any property you may be contemplating buying or selling as well as additional services.
+We specialise in a range of services to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling and also other services.

-We have a systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues that could be found.
-With our detailed reporting it’s easy to understand why we receive so many clients who recommend our service to family members and friends.
+Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your Report, you can actually see any issues discovered.
+With our detailed report, it is not surprising that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports